+IX.
 Schedule Coordinator costs

-CAISO Requires Schedule Coordinator
+A. CAISO Requires Schedule Coordinator

 Every entity must either be or have a schedule coordinator (“SC”) to interface with the CASIO.
 The CAISO does not accept schedules from individual utilities, generators or marketers – only SCs.
 BVES is not an SC and cannot become an SC without spending at least $1,000,000 and hiring a full-time scheduling staff.
 For BVES, contracting with a SC is the most cost-efficient means to satisfy the CAISO’s requirement to interface only with an SC.